 In 301, students will focus on the Harold, the most renowned long form structure, developed by Del Close.
 In this class, students will learn about this long form structure and why it works, how to play group games, how to do a great run, and how to put the whole thing together.
 Students will get to perform the entire Harold for their class show.

 In 401, students will explore advanced improv forms.
 In this class, students will sharpen their scene work, heightening, listening, and callbacks, while diving deep into other long form structures.
 This class will culminate in two class shows, and students will get to perform one or more of the forms that they have worked on.

 When you graduate 301, you are able to audition for our Long Form House Teams and perform in a 6-month run of a weekly show.

 All classes and performances happen right in our home arena.
 Our students also receive some excellent perks including, free open practices, end of class showcase for family and friends and FREE admission to see ComedySportz.

 In our classes, you will learn the basics of improvisation and apply it to scene work, characters, relationships and performance.
 These skills can be applied to any form of improvisation.

-Short Form improvisation was first developed by theater director and acting coach, Viola Spolin in the 1950s as a tool to work with actors during rehearsals.
-These theater games were eventually transposed through her son, Paul Sills for The Compass Players (which eventually became The Second City) into performance games for the stage.
-The Compass Players, commonly believed to be America’s first improv troupe, would in addition to their signature “scenario plays,” play improv games like “Story” as part of their shows.
+Short Form improv was first developed by theater director and acting coach, Viola Spolin in the 1950s as a tool to work with actors during rehearsals.
+These theater games were eventually transposed by her son, Paul Sills, for The Compass Players into performance games for the stage.
+The Compass Players, which eventually became The Second City, is commonly believed to be America’s first improv troupe.
+During their shows they would play improv games like “Story” in addition to their signature “scenario plays.”

 While several acting traditions throughout world history have employed improvisation as a method of actor training, American Short-Form may well be the first time a group of actors have ever stood on a stage ready to act with no pre-planned ideas of what their resulting scenes would depict.